CraryPrimitiveMan/awesome-with-star/awesome/mailtoharshit_awesome-salesforce.md

 ### Open Source Projects Repositories from Salesforce

 * [Salesforce Git Repo](https://github.com/forcedotcom) - Grab all latest salesforce open source projects here, you will find awesome projects, framework, libraries that salesforce and opened for the world
-* [ForcedotCom Labs](https://github.com/ForceDotComLabs) - Checkout open source and experimental projects from Salesforce Team.
+* [Salesforce Labs](https://github.com/salesforcelabs) - Checkout open source and experimental projects from Salesforce Team.
 Get an early access to features that can qualify in feature and contribute your ideas

 <img src="https://raw.githubusercontent.com/mailtoharshit/awesome-salesforce/master/src/open%20source.png" align="right" width="90">